SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set

 \citet{Pillai2015} argue that the curvature of the magnetic field seen towards the Brick implies the presence of a shock.
-A recent study of the kinematics and structure of the Brick reveals that the cloud is likely a conglomeration of distinct velocity components along the line-of-sight \citep{Henshaw2019,Henshaw2022}, which could result from the Brick consisting of distinct molecular structures that, although superimposed along the line-of-sight, are at different locations in the gravitational potential of the CMZ.
+A recent study of the kinematics and structure of the Brick implies that the cloud is likely a conglomeration of distinct velocity components along the line-of-sight \citep{Henshaw2019,Henshaw2022}.
+The Brick could therefore be multiple distinct molecular structures that, although superimposed along the line-of-sight, are at different locations in the gravitational potential of the CMZ.

 There is also evidence of feedback in the Brick given the presence of an expanding bubble likely driven by the stellar wind of a high mass star \citep{Henshaw2022}.
-The extent of this wind-blown bubble is marked with a red dashed circle in Figure \ref{fig:brick}.
+The expanding bubble could be driving the shock observed in \citet{Pillai2015}.
+The extent of this wind-blown bubble \citep[a radius of 1.3 pc,][]{Henshaw2022} is marked with a red dashed circle in Figure \ref{fig:brick}.
 Feedback shocks resulting from the expansion of this wind-blown bubble could generate the shocked gas and explain the ordered and curved magnetic field of the Brick.
-In fact, inspection of the magnetic field pseudovectors that coincide with the periphery of the bubble reveals that they largely trace the periphery of the bubble, particularly in high $I_{250}$ emission regions coincident with the core of the Brick molecular cloud.
+In fact, inspection of the FIREPLACE magnetic field pseudovectors that coincide with the periphery of the bubble reveals that they largely trace the periphery of the bubble, particularly in high $I_{250}$ emission regions coincident with the core of the Brick molecular cloud.

 The magnetic field external to the periphery of the wind-blown bubble parallels the largely azimuthal magnetic field geometry seen for the M0.8-0.2 Ring near Sgr B2 that is studied in \citetalias{Butterfield2024}.
 The M0.8-0.2 ring is likely a supernova remnant, as shown from the multi-wavelength results discussed in \citetalias{Butterfield2024}.
 They report that the magnetic field in M0.8-0.2 becomes enhanced as a result of compression of the magnetic field due to the expansion of the shell.
 Similar physics could be occurring with the wind-blown bubble within the Brick.